 Verbal reasoning tests are designed to assess a candidate’s ability to understand and evaluate concepts and problems expressed in words.
 Candidates are presented with series of short passages of text, each of which includes 4 statements.
 The test is particularly useful in jobs that require good written or spoken communication skills.

 Typical roles that would use our verbal reasoning test:

 - - Graduates

 - - Professionals

-Our verbal reasoning test consists of a total of 40 statements to answer 20 minutes.
-There are 10 unique question sets and each comprises of four individual statements.
-The task is to read the passage and decide if each statement is ‘true’, ‘false’ or you ‘cannot tell’.
-The definitions are:
+Our verbal reasoning test consists of a total of 40 items to answer in 20 minutes.
+There are 10 unique question sets and each comprise 4 individual statements.

 A. TRUE means that the statement is already made in the passage or that it follows logically from a statement or statements made.

 B. FALSE means that the statement contradicts a statement made in the passage or does not follow logically.